Theory of impetus: Buridanist impetus

 Buridan's pupil Dominicus de Clavasio in his 1357 De Caelo, as follows:

-"When something moves a stone by violence, in addition to imposing on it an actual force, it impresses in it a certain impetus.
-In the same way gravity not only gives motion itself to a moving body, but also gives it a motive power and an impetus, ...".

 Buridan's position was that a moving object would only be arrested by the resistance of the air and the weight of the body which would oppose its impetus.
 Buridan also maintained that impetus was proportional to speed; thus, his initial idea of impetus was similar in many ways to the modern concept of momentum.
 Buridan saw his theory as only a modification to Aristotle's basic philosophy, maintaining many other peripatetic views, including the belief that there was still a fundamental difference between an object in motion and an object at rest.
 Buridan also maintained that impetus could be not only linear, but also circular in nature, causing objects (such as celestial bodies) to move in a circle.

 Buridan pointed out that neither Aristotle's unmoved movers nor Plato's souls are in the Bible, so he applied impetus theory to the eternal rotation of the celestial spheres by extension of a terrestrial example of its application to rotary motion in the form of a rotating millwheel that continues rotating for a long time after the originally propelling hand is withdrawn, driven by the impetus impressed within it.
 He wrote on the celestial impetus of the spheres as follows:

-"God, when He created the world, moved each of the celestial orbs as He pleased, and in moving them he impressed in them impetuses which moved them without his having to move them any more...And those impetuses which he impressed in the celestial bodies were not decreased or corrupted afterwards, because there was no inclination of the celestial bodies for other movements.
-Nor was there resistance which would be corruptive or repressive of that impetus."